-The accommodation is probably one of the aspects during your Barcelona trip, which will cost you most.
+The accommodation is probably one of the aspects of your Barcelona trip, which will cost you the most.
 Therefore, it is important to think about how and where you would like to stay in Barcelona.
 There are several tricks to help you save a lot of money on your accommodation.

 Book in advance

-If you start looking for accommodation early enough, you will not only have more places to choose from but you may even be able to find some great deals.
+If you start looking for accommodation early enough, you will not only have more places to choose from, but you may even be able to find some great deals.
 I usually use Booking.com to find the best accommodation.
-With Booking, you can find accommodation of all price ranges with numerous helpful reviews of other travelers worldwide.
+With Booking, you can find accommodation of all price ranges with numerous helpful reviews from other travelers worldwide.